LeavesMC/docs/docs/leaves/configuration.md

 #### elytra-aeronautics.message

 - **default**: `true`
-- **description**: If sets to "true", the server will send notice when the player enters or exits the not loading chunk state.
+- **description**: If enabled, the server will send notice when the player enters or exits the not loading chunk state.

 #### elytra-aeronautics.message-start